seven-vector-databases/seven-vector-databases.github.io/src/part-main/day7-databricks.md

 )
 ```

-The OAuth token expires after one hour.
-For production use, the recommended approach is OAuth token rotation via a Databricks service principal and the `generate_database_credential()` method from the Databricks SDK, which generates a fresh token for each new connection automatically.
+> **Note:** The `OAuth` token expires after one hour.
+For production use, the recommended approach is `OAuth` token rotation via a Databricks service principal and the `generate_database_credential()` method from the Databricks SDK, which generates a fresh token for each new connection automatically.

 ### pgvector on Lakebase